-Once a student passes their Qualifying Exam completely and is admitted to PhD candidacy, EPS considers the two propositions presented by the student at their Qualifying Exam and updated as requested by the Qualifying Examination Committee, as constituting the PhD Prospectus required by TGS.
-Once the program approves the student's PhD Qualifying Exam form, the student needs to submit the PhD prospectus form soon thereafter, though formally before the end of their fourth year in the program.
+Once a student passes their Qualifying Exam completely and is admitted to PhD candidacy, TGS requires a PhD Prospectus.
+EPS considers this prospectus to be the ensemble of

+- 1. the two propositions presented by the student at their Qualifying Exam, updated as requested by the Qualifying Examination Committee, - 2. the written Individual Development Plan, consisting of the student's draft enhanced with feedback from the Graduate Advisory Committee.

+Once the student's Graduate Advisory Committee approves this ensemble, the student needs to submit the PhD prospectus form, formally before the end of their fourth year in the program, but in practice this is often done in year 3.
 A student not meeting this milestone will be considered not in good standing and will not be eligible for fellowships, traineeships, teaching or research assistantships, and scholarships, and may be excluded from TGS.